RubenRuiz411/Code-Refactor-Challenge/README.md

 - What did you learn?

-Building HTML with semantic structure
+Building HTML with semantic structure.

 ## Installation